 Financial Effects of a University Withdrawal

-If the student fails to contact the Center for Academic Success and Engagement and simply stops attending, then the following policies apply:
+If the student fails to submit the University Withdrawal Form or contact the Center for Academic Success and Engagement and simply stops attending, then the following policies apply:

 • Tuition, fees, meal plans and other applicable charges will not be adjusted on the student’s account.

 • Financial aid credits, however, may be reversed as required by federal regulations.

 • Refunds of tuition, fees, or other charges are applied to any outstanding balance owed to the University.